Volume 4 Issue 11 November 1954

 Michael Grant analyses Mithras and its importance to the ancients.

-Alastair Buchan writes that banker, economist, editor and critic, Bagehot “was the antithesis of the grand Victorian man of letters.”
+Banker, economist, editor and critic, Bagehot “was the antithesis of the grand Victorian man of letters.”

 For 444 years Goa has been ruled by the Portuguese; today their rule is challenged by the Republic of India.
 By C.R.
 Boxer.